 Concerns about storm water generally are centered on two issues: quantity and quality.

 Too much storm water runoff results in flooding.
 In order to deal with flooding, urban sites have traditionally relied on moving water as quickly as possible to underground pipes that discharge into lakes or rivers.
-An alternative approach was to direct surface water to drains that release water underground.
+An alternative approach is to direct surface water to drains that release water underground.
 Both of these can lead to highly concentrated flows that can negatively affect river banks or that can overtax underground discharge.

 As far as storm water quality, it is important to recognize that runoff carries whatever pollutants are found on streets, parking lots, sidewalks, rooftops and other hard surfaces to local water bodies without treatment.
 Storm drains do not lead to the sewer system that treats the water from inside homes and businesses.
 Storm water systems do not connect to the treatment plant at all.

-The City has identified several pollutants of concern that can harm human health, degrade water quality, damage aquatic habitat, and seriously impair
+The City has identified several pollutants of concern that can harm human health, degrade water quality, damage aquatic habitat, and seriously impair ecosystem functions.